gruntjs/grunt-contrib-jasmine/README.md

 Type: `Object`
 Default: `{}`

-These options will be passed to your template as an 'options' hash so that you can provide settings to your template.
+Options that will be passed to your template via an 'options' hash.
+Used to pass settings to the template.

 ### Flags

 Name: `build`

 Turn on this flag in order to rebuild the specrunner without deleting it.
-This is useful when troublshooting templates, running in a browser, or as part of a watch chain e.g.
+This is useful when troubleshooting templates, running in a browser, or as part of a watch chain e.g.

 ```js